ToniWonKanobi/theoveranalyzed.net/posts/2015/2/16/apple-and-the-confusion-of-the-law-of-large-numbers.md

 Ah.
 This made more sense to me, especially in light of the criticism leveled against Apple for its software efforts of late.

-[From [The Loop][loopinsight]
+(From [The Loop][2])

-[loopinsight]: http://www.loopinsight.com/2015/02/13/apple-and-the-confusion-of-the-law-of-large-numbers/ "Source post from The Loop"
+[1]: http://www.twitter.com/benthompson "Ben Thompson on Twitter"
-[twitter]: http://www.twitter.com/benthompson "Ben Thompson on Twitter"
+[2]: http://www.loopinsight.com/2015/02/13/apple-and-the-confusion-of-the-law-of-large-numbers/ "Source post from The Loop"